snovakovic/js-flock/README.md

 ### sort

-Fast array sorting that **outperforms lodash sort by ~2x** (in some cases it's more then **5x**).
+Fast and powerfull array sorting that **outperforms lodash sort by ~2x** (in some cases it's more then **5x**).
-For more information about performance take a look at the benchmark result [here](https://www.npmjs.com/package/fast-sort).
-Under the hood sort use a [native JavaScript sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).
+For additional sort documentation and information about performance take a look at the dedicated [fast-sort page](https://www.npmjs.com/package/fast-sort).

-Usage of native sort implies that sorting is not necessarily [stable](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) and it also implies that input array is modified(sorted) same as it would be when applying native sort.
+### higlights

-* Sorting array of objects (supports comparing by nested object properties)
+* Sorting an array of objects by one or more properties
 * Sorting flat arrays
-* Sorting by multiple properties
+* Easy to read syntax for asc and desc sorting
+* Faster then other sort alternatives
 * Undefined and null values are always sorted to bottom of list no matter if ordering is ascending or descending.

 ```javascript